waynewbishop/bishop-algorithms-swift-package/README.md

 Package Benefits
 ---------------------

-The project is organized as an Xcode Package project which brings many benefits.
+The project is organized as an Xcode Package project which bring added benefits and flexibility.
+The source project, along with its XCTest unit tests can be opened and executed as its own project in Xcode 12+, or the project can be included as its own project dependency in another Xcode project.
+Since Package projects support all Apple platforms, **Structures** can be used in any iOS, WatchOS, MacOS or TvOS application.